EconomicsFind a programme

 Professor Tai-Wei Hu, (Professor)

-Dr Gregory Jolivet, (Reader), Labour economics and microeconometrics.
+Dr Gregory Jolivet, (Professor), Labour economics and microeconometrics.

 Dr David Pacini, (Lecturer), Theoretical and applied econometrics.